 Above her right hip, a second hand is placed, sure and firm.

 The same hand that lifted her hair, slides down her left arm and grips her wrist.
-Kisses, slow and sensual, cross their way to her left shoulder and move down the back of her arm.
+Kisses, slow and sensual, cross their way to her left shoulder and move down the back of her bare arm.
 It is electrifying.
 Her body is shaking involuntarily, her heart racing.
 She hears her own heavy inhales and exhales of breath but the sounds of anything and everything else are muted.

 She wants to turn round.
 She wants to see the man she has not seen for two years.
 The man she is married to.
 The man who promised her he would return but was not permitted to tell her where he was going.